OpenAgentsAI/zytron-rs/README.md

 ---

 ## **License**
-The Zytron Ecosystem is licensed under the MIT License.
+The Zytron RS is licensed under the MIT License.
 See [LICENSE](LICENSE.md) for details.